 Maurice Rosy was the artistic director of Spirou during the magazine's heyday, as well as a talented and original scenario-writer.
-Born in the Walloon municipality Fontaine-l'Évêque, he joined the publishing house Dupuis in 1954 as a "man of ideas", a job specially designed for him.
+Born in the Walloon municipality Fontaine-l'Évêque, he worked in his father's spike factory before joining the publishing house Dupuis in 1954 as a "man of ideas", a job specially designed for him.
 Two years later he became artistic director of Spirou.
 Together with chief editor Yvan Delporte, he was responsible for the magazine's success during the 1950s and 1960s.

 During their reign, several new new ideas came to light, such as the "mini-books" section.
 For this section, Rosy wrote the first 'Boule et Bill' story for Jean Roba, and created the prisoner 'Bobo' with Paul Deliège.
 'Bobo' appeared in the "normal" pages of Spirou later on, written and drawn entirely by Deliège.
 Rosy wrote and drew an occasional story with the character in the 1970s.